ethereum/ethereum-org-website/src/content/developers/docs/oracles/index.md

 ### Architecture {#architecture}

-The simplest architecture of Oracles follows a simple architecture, but there are more ways than this to trigger off-chain computation.
+This is an example of a simple Oracle architecture, but there are more ways than this to trigger off-chain computation.

-1. Emit a log with your smart contract event
+1. Emit a log with your [smart contract event](/developers/docs/smart-contracts/anatomy/#events-and-logs)
 2. An off-chain service has subscribed (usually using something like the JSON-RPC `eth_subscribe` command) to these specific logs.
 3. The off-chain service proceeds to do some tasks as defined by the log.
 4. The off-chain service responds with the data requested in a secondary transaction.

-This is how to get data in a 1 to 1 manner, however you will want to get your data in a decentralized manner, otherwise the design of your smart contract is centralized by nature of it's data.
+This is how to get data in a 1 to 1 manner, however you will want to decentralize how you collect your off-chain data.

-So the next step would be to have a network of these nodes making these calls to different APIs and sources, and aggregagted on-chain.
+So the next step would be to have a network of these nodes making these calls to different APIs and sources, and aggregagting on-chain.

-[Chainlink Off-Chain Reporting](https://blog.chain.link/off-chain-reporting-live-on-mainnet/) (Chainlink OCR) has improved on this methodology by having the off-chain oracle network communicate with each other, cryptographically signed their responses, and send only 1 transaction on-chain having aggreagated their responses off-chain.
+[Chainlink Off-Chain Reporting](https://blog.chain.link/off-chain-reporting-live-on-mainnet/) (Chainlink OCR) has improved on this methodology by having the off-chain oracle network communicate with each other, cryptographically sign their responses, and send only 1 transaction on-chain having aggreagated their responses off-chain.
 This way, fewer gas is spent, but you still get the guarantee of decentralized data since every node has signed their part of the transaction, making it unchangeable by the node sending the transaction.
 If the node doesn't transact, the escalation policy kicks in, and the next node sends the transaction.

 ## Usage {#usage}

 ### Oracles {#oracles}